I am a counsellor, a coach, and an explorer of consciousness.

 I occasionally run 7-day-Advanced-Addiction-Retreats for very small groups of men.
 These immersive retreats involve group work, plant medicines, breath work, and a diet overhaul to help men get to the next level of their healing process.
 Get in touch if you want to know more.

-If you want to know more about men’s work check out my men’s course, and explore The Samurai Brotherhood.
+If you want to know more about men’s work check out my men’s course, download The Evolving Man App, and explore The Arka Brotherhood.
 I’m always looking to add new men to my extended circle.

 Thanks for coming along for the ride.